 When we eventually return to Chile I’ll be doing my best to arrange one of Antilco’s multiday treks across the Andes.

-How to book a half day horse ride?
+How to book a half day horse ride in Pucon?

 The half-day rides happen every day.
 You don’t need to give too much notice but the more you can the better the staff can prepare.